strava/spree_return_authorizations_frontend/README.md

 - remove the need for admin to authorize a return/exchange request
 - add email confirmation when RMA is filed
 - remove return request list from order details page
+- only allow a return request to be file when there is no existing return authorization on the item (or when all existing ones are canceled)

 Installation
 ------------